DeclanHoare/shelltris/README.md

 wrong, you're on your own.
 This software may be freely distributed, provided that notices of copyright and authorship remain unmodified.

-If you find bugs and are able to fix them, please email the fixes to dgatwood@mac.com and I'll try to get them into future versions of the software.
+If you find bugs and are able to fix them, please either make a pull request to my repository or e-mail them to dgatwood@mac.com and he'll try to get them into future versions of the software.
 The same applies if you come up with interesting features.